Recipe Credit~ Umme Hamza

 - Now allow to cook on low heat for an hour.

-- Mix roti flour with enough water to form a smooth paste.
+- In a bowl using a whisk, mix roti flour with enough water to form a smooth paste.

 - Add the paste to the gravy stirring continuously.
 Add this point if you feel you prefer more flavour then you may also add more shaan nihari masala.